MPetovick/SHUMZU/README.md

 ---

-**SHUMZU** is a tool designed to securely store and transmit data using QR codes.
-It combines compression, encryption and QR code generation techniques to offer a robust and versatile solution.
+**SHUMZU** is a powerful and versatile tool that combines compression, encryption and QR codes to offer a secure and efficient solution for data storage and transmission.
+Its potential is broad, from personal applications to professional and business uses.
+For the user,represents an innovative way to protect and manage confidential information, guaranteeing security, integrity and portability.

 **Enhanced Security:**